 In recent years, we have seen growing pressure to devalue copyright and the mechanisms by which authors are remunerated for their work.
-This has been argued on the basis that the author will be somehow rewarded otherwise, having gone unpaid for their work or it is simply proposed because this is an easy cost to cut.
-This has gone without consideration for the long-term consequences of not compensating the author and comes at a time when multiple studies and surveys from around the world have found that the earnings of authors are in significant decline.
+This has been argued on the basis that the author will be somehow rewarded otherwise, having gone unpaid for their work.
+Such measures are also proposed simply as an easy cost to cut without consideration for the long-term consequences of not compensating the author.
+This comes when multiple studies and surveys from around the world have found that the earnings of authors are in significant decline.
 It is more important than ever that we recognise the impact these policies can have on authors and a nation's culture and find ways to ensure that the work of WIPO helps authors share in the global growth of creative industries in the digital age.